-The Board of Trustees of Harding University approved the creation of a College of Pharmacy at its campus in Searcy, Arkansas.
-The program was designed to meet the mission of the University to provide a quality education that will lead to an understanding and philosophy of life consistent with Christian ideals.
+Our pharmacy program aligns with the mission of the University: to provide a quality education that will lead to an understanding and philosophy of life consistent with Christian ideals.

 Harding University College of Pharmacy seeks to attract applicants from across the country and to become a nationally competitive pharmacy program.
 Special consideration is given to those applicants who have attended Harding or other church of Christ-affiliated institutions, but all applicants are evaluated on their own merits.